gallery — What is it?

 Why it matters

 This project is gaining attention due to its focus on on-device AI, addressing the pain points of data privacy and latency.
-Its integration with the latest models like Gemma 4 and support for modular skills sets it apart from other AI platforms.
+Its unique technical choices include support for the latest AI hardware like Gemma 4 and integration with Hugging Face for model discovery, making it a standout in the field of mobile AI applications.

 Core Features